Skip to Content

 Zoologico Valladolid is a sanctuary to come and see animals and plants from the Yucatan Peninsula.
 There’s a big alligator pool, a large bird enclosure, lots of monkeys, and even jaguars.
 Kids will love the farm animals here too and the opportunity to feed some of the animals like the friendly goats!

-Besides seeing the animals, there are other activities so you can plan to stay the day or night.
+Besides seeing the animals, there are other activities, so you can plan to stay awhile.
 There’s a lake to paddle on, mini golf, a restaurant, and campsites available.

 9. Eat Mayan cuisine at IX CAT IK